basho/basho_docs/source/languages/en/riakcs/cookbooks/Usage-and-Billing-Data.md

 environment variable `storage_archive_period`.
 The default is 86400 (one day).
-This is because storage calculations are expected to be archived much less often than access logs, so specifying fewer possible keys to look up later reduces overhead at reporting time.
+This is because storage calculations are expected to be archived much less often than access logs, so specifying fewer possible keys to lookup later reduces overhead at reporting time.